January 15, 2019

 config:

-This creates a new network named pihole_network using the parent network interface ovs_en0.
-This will be visible in the Synology docker UI under networks.
+This creates a new network named pihole_network using the parent network interface eth0.
+This will be visible in the Synology Container Manager UI under networks.

-Please check your network interface using ipconfig and change the parent device above to match.
+Please check your network interface using ifconfig or ip addr show and change the parent device above to match.

 Next we need to add our Pi-Hole container.
 This can be added with the following configuration.